TomLKoller/ZaVI_TrackCycling/README.md

 The Code was evaluated on a Ubuntu 18.04 LTS Machine

+Compile it with -O3 and -march=native.
+Even with optimizations a hundred iterations run for an hour.

 Start the Code from the base SixdaysCode directory.
 Otherwise it wont find the required files